 - Develop a positive thinking style – try to look at a problem differently or discuss it with someone.

-CBT is a talking treatment that can help reduce anxiety and stress.
-It looks at how situations can lead to thoughts that impact your feelings and behaviour.
-It aims to change the way you think and behave, and helps you to challenge negative thoughts or feelings.
-You may be offered CBT sessions on a one-to-one basis or as part of a group.
-A course of sessions typically lasts between five and 20 weeks.
+Cognitive behavioural therapy (CBT) is a talking treatment that can help reduce anxiety and stress.
+It looks at how situations can lead to thoughts that affect your feelings and behaviour.
+It aims to change the way you think and behave and helps you to challenge negative thoughts or feelings.
+For more information, see our topic on CBT.

 - long working hours